 The Czech Republic has been one of the few EU member states allowing commercial planting and field trials of GE crops.
 In recent years, however, their area has been declining.
-In 2015 Czech farmers planted only 997 hectares of Bt corn and in 2016 it dropped significantly to 75 hectares.
-Last time the area increased was in 2011, reaching 5,090 ha.
-Field trials in 2016 are conducted on an area slightly over 3 hectares, including buffer zones.
+In 2015, Czech farmers planted only 997 hectares (HA) of Bt corn, in 2016 it dropped significantly to 75 HA, and 2017 is the first year in more than a decade, when they planted no Bt corn at all.
+Last time the area increased was in 2011, reaching 5,090 HA.
+Field trials in 2017 are conducted on an area slightly smaller than 1 HA, including buffer zones.

 Czech scientists and farm groups are vocal in their support for more crop biotechnology.
 With its rational and scientific approach to biotechnology, scientists and academia do not hesitate to publicly dispel myths spread by some non-governmental entities.
+Czech scientists and academia are regularly involved in international biotechnology-related events (conferences, workshops) and projects.

 Czech Ministries vote for new biotechnology events at the EU, both for import and for cultivation.
 Czechs however supported the option for other member states' to impose biotech cultivation bans.
 They did so citing the Czech position of strict neutrality on such scientific issues and to support other members' decisions, as they expect support for their own decisions to plant the technology.

 Section II.
 Author Defined: